container-storage-interface/spec/spec.md

   //   x = number of topologies provisioned volume is accessible from
   //   n = number of requisite topologies
   // The CO MUST ensure n >= 1.
 The SP MUST ensure x >= 1
-  // If x==n, than the SP MUST make the provisioned volume available to
+  // If x==n, then the SP MUST make the provisioned volume available to
   // all topologies from the list of requisite topologies.
 If it is
   // unable to do so, the SP MUST fail the CreateVolume call.
   // For example, if a volume should be accessible from a single zone,